"Market Intelligence for High-Geared Performance"

 Based on drive type, the market is divided into All Wheel Drive, Front Wheel Drive, and Rear Wheel Drive.

-The Front Wheel Drive segment accounted for the largest market share in 2024.
-This segment is also expected to record the fastest CAGR during the forecast period, attributed to the cost efficiency of the vehicle.
+The front wheel drive (FWD) segment will account for 51.75% market share in 2026.
+The segment is also expected to register the fastest CAGR during the forecast period, driven by the vehicle's cost efficiency and widespread consumer adoption.
 Front-wheel drive systems are generally less expensive to manufacture and maintain compared to rear-wheel drive or all-wheel drive systems.
 This makes Front Wheel Drive vehicles more affordable for customers, thus fueling the segment’s growth.

 151-300 Segment Dominates the Market Due to Increasing Adoption of Passenger Vehicles